digitalepidemiologylab/crowdbreaks-welcome/README.md

 **Tech**: The tool is written in Python.
 For easier data cleaning we are using the Pandas library.
 Raw data is either in CSV format (annotation data) or in gzipped JSON-lines format (raw Twitter data).
 The parsed data (DataFrame) is in a binary format called parquet.

 #### txtcls
 [txtcls](https://github.com/crowdbreaks/text-classification) is a CLI tool that automates text classifiction model training, testing and deployment for speed and reproducibility.
+Models are trained locally and can then directly be deployed to Crowdbreaks from the command line.

+**Tech**: The tool is built in Python and PyTorch.

 #### local-geocode
 [Local geocode](https://github.com/mar-muel/local-geocode) is a library to perform reverse geo-coding.
 It is specificially tuned to work on the user location field of tweets.
 The library parses a string such as "New York City" and returns the geo coordinates (longitude and latitude) if there is match.
 It is a library which is used in preprocess (and soon in the streamer as well) to enrich geo-information of tweets.